Use an external display with your MacBook Pro

 Connect a USB-C display: Connect the display to a Thunderbolt port on your MacBook Pro.

 Note: The MacBook Pro can support full 6K resolution at 60Hz on the Apple Pro Display XDR.
 See the “System requirements and compatible Mac models” section of the Apple Support article Set up and use Apple Pro Display XDR.

+Use an adapter to connect a display.
 If your display has a connector that doesn’t match the port you want to use, you may be able to use it with an adapter (sold separately).
 Visit apple.com, your local Apple Store, or other resellers for more information and availability.
 Review the display’s documentation or check with the display’s manufacturer to make sure you choose the right product.
 See Adapters for the Thunderbolt 4, Thunderbolt 3, or USB-C port on your Mac.

-Tip: If you have an HDTV connected to an Apple TV, you can use AirPlay to mirror your MacBook Pro screen on your TV screen in up to 1080p HD.
+Use an Apple TV with AirPlay.
+If you have an HDTV connected to an Apple TV, you can use AirPlay to mirror your MacBook Pro screen on your TV screen in up to 1080p HD.
 See Use AirPlay on your Mac for details.

 Adjust and arrange displays.
 After you connect an external display or projector, go to Displays in System Settings to set how the displays are arranged, choose which to use as your main display, and adjust resolution.
 If you want to mirror your screen, click the display that you want to act as a mirror, then choose the mirror option from the “Use as” dropdown.